mirandadam/rparallelhash/README.md

 ## Design Considerations

-ParallelHash is designed to efficiently handle a large number of files, including very large files, in scenarios where file seeks are expensive.
+ParallelHash is designed to efficiently handle files of various sizes, optimizing for both I/O-bound and CPU-bound scenarios.
 The application achieves this by:

-1. Processing files sequentially to minimize the impact of expensive file seeks.
+1. Processing files sequentially, one at a time, to minimize the impact of expensive file seeks.
-2. Streaming file content in chunks, allowing the processing of files larger than available memory.
+2. Streaming file content in chunks using a buffered reader, allowing the processing of files larger than available memory.
-3. Calculating hashes for multiple algorithms in parallel for each file, maximizing CPU utilization.
+3. Calculating hashes for multiple algorithms in parallel for each chunk of data, maximizing CPU utilization.
+4. Using separate threads and bounded channels for each hashing algorithm, allowing for independent processing speeds.
+5. Implementing a backpressure mechanism to naturally balance between I/O and CPU operations.

-This design is particularly beneficial in IO-bound situations, such as when working with network filesystems or slow storage devices.
-By reading each file only once and performing all hash calculations simultaneously, ParallelHash minimizes IO operations and maximizes throughput.
+This design is particularly beneficial in various situations, such as when working with network filesystems, slow storage devices, or when processing computationally expensive hash algorithms.
+By reading each file only once and performing hash calculations in parallel, ParallelHash optimizes both I/O operations and CPU utilization.

 ## Building